PawelKowalcze/PawelKowalcze/README.md

 # About me 👋

-**PawelKowalcze/PawelKowalcze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently studying information and communication technology.
 - 🌱 I’m currently learning Java, Python, C++, HTML, CSS, Bricks Builder.
 - 👯 I’m looking to collaborate on front-end and back-end development.